cheng-alvin/jas/CONTRIBUTING.md

 > two word overview on the changes commited and commit messages shall show the added changes in another couple
 > words with details appearing in the description.

+To build Jas, simply run `make` in the home or `libjas` directories.
+Tests can be added in the `tests` directory and built using `make tests` as well in the home directory.

 ### What now?
 After reading the instructions here, you should have a good understanding of how to contribute to the Jas assembler project!
 Write some code, drink some coffee, and have fun!